 Image alt tags are a description of the image you’ve added.
 By description, we don’t refer to a whole chunk of text, but rather to some information that is then used by SEO.
 They still need to figure out what your image is all about, right?

 Title tags are pretty self-explanatory, but the title of your page is also vital for your audience’s experience.
 However, your title should not exceed 70 characters.
 Similarly, your meta-description should not exceed 160 characters.
+All of these can be found in an SEO checklist that tells you each step to take for making your efforts successful.

 Internal linking means linking to articles that have been previously published on your blog or website.
 Thus, you can drive traffic to the pages you’re linking to and also allow your readers to see more of your content.
 External linking, on the other hand, concentrates on linking to articles published on other websites.